realtimebrainscanner/brainscanner/readme.md

 The function is invoked periodically by a Matlab timer running with a fixed interval of 128ms.
 The timer is activated/deactivated by pressing the start/stop button in the graphical user interface.
 Note that if the function <tt>processData()</tt> is the still running when the timer is activated, the next call to the function will be dropped without notice.
 For example, this can happen if the execution time of <tt>processData()</tt> exceeds the timer interval (128ms).

 The system is designed to operate on data in blocks of 32 samples (128ms).
-However, it is not always the case that there is exactly 32 samples available from the device and therefore the function <tt>chunkSizeCorrection()</tt> ensures that the is always exactly 32 samples available for subsequent processing.
+However, it is not always the case that there is exactly 32 samples available from the device and therefore the function <tt>chunkSizeCorrection()</tt> ensures that there is always exactly 32 samples available for subsequent processing.
 For example, it happens occasionally that there are 0 samples available when the application pulls data from the device and then 64 samples in the next round.
 In this case, <tt>chunkSizeCorrection()</tt> will divide the 64 samples into two block of 32 samples each.
 For more details, see implementation of <tt>chunkSizeCorrection()</tt>.

 ### Reading data